Spicy Korean Chicken Stew (Dak Dori Tang or Dak Bokkeumtang)

 Ingredients:

 • Onion + Garlic.
-The aromatics are the flavor base of this dish.
-Don’t skimp on the amounts!
+Pantry staples that make the flavor base of this dish.
+They also add wonderful texture to the sauce.

-• Jalapeno.
+• Chili pepper. *Optional.
 Adds another layer of flavor and spice.
+Jalapeno, fresno, or finger chilies all work well.

 • Gochujang.
-Korean fermented chili paste adds rich, deep, umami flavor that’s also spicy-sweet.
+Korean hot pepper paste adds rich, deep, umami flavor that’s also spicy-sweet.
 Also helps to thicken the sauce.
+Can be found at the Asian grocery store.

 • Mirin.
-Sweet Korean cooking wine.
+Korean sweet cooking rice wine.
 Adds flavor and depth.
+Swap with sake, vermouth, or sherry if you don’t have it.

 • Soy Sauce.
 Do not use the low-sodium kind!
 Adds richness and umami to the sauce.

 2. Combine chicken + spicy paste.
-Scrape spicy paste over the chicken.
-Add water.
+In a large pot, add the pieces of chicken.
+Scrape spicy seasoning paste over the chicken.
+Add cold water.

-3. Braise chicken.
-Bring to a boil then lower heat and simmer, uncovered, until chicken is cooked through and tender, about 25-30 min.
+3. Cook.
+Bring to a boil then lower heat.
+The heat should range from medium heat to medium-low heat.
+Simmer, uncovered, until the chicken is cooked through and tender, about 25-30 min. *The cooking time may vary so keep an eye on it!

 4. Add potatoes + carrots.
-Cook until soft, another 10 min.
+Add large chunks of potato and carrot.
+Cook until soft, another 10-15 min.

 PRO Tips:

 • Adjust spice level.
-Feel free to adjust heat level.
+Feel free to adjust the heat level.
+Add less gochukaru or gochujang.
 Also, check the label of your Gochujang paste, as it can range from mild to very spicy.
-Other suggestions to customize the spice level:

 FAQ: